-You'll often see blackbirds and starlings taking a dip, while woodpigeons may just sit in the water to cool off.
+Blackbirds and starlings will often take a dip, while woodpigeons may just sit in the water to cool off.

 Bathing helps birds keep their feathers in tip-top condition.
-You may even see bumblebees flying down for a refreshing drink!
+You may even notice bumblebees flying down for a refreshing drink!

 You can install a birdbath at any time of year, but summer is a particularly critical time when water can be scarce for birds.

-Don't worry if you're not the DIY type, you can still complete this Wild Challenge activity by buying a ready-made bird bath from our shop.
+If you prefer, you can still complete this Wild Challenge activity using a ready-made birdbath.

 What you will need